Which type of hummingbird is visiting your garden?

 Did you know?

 Known for its irascible nature, it can be aggressive, even to larger birds.
+Make sure to hang up multiple feeders to avoid conflict.

 Ruby-throated hummingbird (Archilochus colubris)

 This may be the only hummingbird gardeners east of the Great Plains see.
 At 3¼ to 3¾ in. long, the male, shown here, sports a red throat with a narrow black band at the top.
 Iridescent green glows on his back and sides with white below.
 Females have a white throat and are gray below with buff sides.
+See the full range map here for more information on ruby-throated hummigbird ranges.

 Did you know?